Daudgit/CSS-Course---Understanding-of-the-Concepts-/Box Model/readme.md

 In this example, the `.box-intrinsic` class uses `min-content` for both width and height properties.
 This allows the box to resize itself based on the intrinsic minimum width and height of its content.
 As a result, the box will perfectly fit around the text "CSS is awesome" without overflowing.

-_Please run this codes and see the difference_
+_Please run these codes and see the difference_

 ## Conclusion 🏁